Zhou Baozhong: Military career

 In February 1917, at the age of 15, he joined the army and participated in the Constitutional Protection Movement.
-From November 1922 to 1924, he studied military at the Yunnan Military Academy.
-In 1924, he graduated from Yunnan Jiangwu School.
+From 1923, he was selected to study engineering at the Yunnan Military Academy and successfully graduated the next year.

 In 1926, he participated in the Northern Expedition.
 In March 1927, Zhou served as deputy commander of the 56th Regiment of the Sixth Army of Cheng Qian's National Revolutionary Army.
 In 1927, he joined the Chinese Communist Party (CCP) in Wuhan.

 After the fighting between the Kuomintang and CCP led to Chinese Civil War, he stayed in the Sixth Army of the National Revolutionary Army to perform secret work in accordance with the instructions of the Yangtze River Bureau of the Central Committee of the Chinese Communist Party.
 In December 1927, he served as the deputy commander of the 18th Division of the Sixth Army.
+According to the Jilin Archives Information Network, Zhou was promoted to Major General while posting at the 18th Division.
 During this time, he engaged in troop movement and liaison work in Hunan, Zhejiang, Henan and other provinces.
 At the end of 1928, Zhou entered the special class of Communist University of the Toilers of the East in the Soviet Union to study military affairs, where his classmate was future Marshal of China Ye Jianying.
 Later, he was transferred to the International Lenin School to study politics.